osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 ### Pre- and post-renewal hooks

-Sometimes you want to run commands before and after cert renewal.
+`certbot` provides the ability to run scripts before and/or after certificate renewal via command hooks.
-Some uses of this are:
+Common uses for these hooks include:

-- copy the renewed certificate so it can be used for a separate service (such as xrootd)
+- Copying the renewed certificate so that it can be used for a separate service (such as XRootD)
-- shut down and restart a service running on port 80
+- Shutting down and restarting a service running on port 80
-- temporarily open up a firewall
+- Temporarily opening up the firewall

 To do this, call `certbot` with `--pre-hook <COMMAND>` for a command or script to run before renewal, and `--post-hook <COMMAND>` for a command or script to run after renewal.